Services cricket team

 The Services cricket team plays in the Ranji Trophy, the main domestic first-class cricket competition in India.
 Under the auspices of the Services Sports Control Board, they represent the Indian Armed Forces.
-Their home ground is the Palam A Ground, Model Sports Complex, Delhi.
+Their home ground is the Palam A Stadium, Palam Air Force Base, New Delhi.

 Records

 The Services team first played in the Ranji Trophy in 1949–50.
 They played in the North Zone of the competition until 2001–02, and have played in the Plate Group and other lower-ranked groups since 2002–03, except for one season, where they played in the Elite Group, during 2005–06.
 Their strongest period was the 1950s: between 1950–51 and 1959–60 they reached the semi-finals six times and the final twice, losing to Bombay in 1956–57 by an innings, and to Baroda in 1957–58, also by an innings.

-As of early March 2022, Services had played 350 first-class matches, with 91 wins, 119 losses, and 140 draws.
+As of February 2024, Services had played 365 first-class matches, with 96 wins, 124 losses, and 145 draws.
 33 of their victories have been over Jammu and Kashmir.
 Their highest first-class score is 250 not out by Yashpal Singh against Tripura in 2012–13.
 The best bowling figures are 8 for 37 by Gokul Inder Dev against Jammu and Kashmir in 1968–69.

-They reached the semi-finals of the Vijay Hazare Trophy for the first time in the 2021–22 season.
+Services reached the semi-finals of the Vijay Hazare Trophy for the first time in the 2021–22 season.
 Their best finish in the Syed Mushtaq Ali Trophy was in the 2019–20 season, where they finished third in their group with 4 wins and 2 losses.

+Services set the world record for the highest successful run chase in first-class cricket without losing a wicket when they chased 376 runs against Odisha in the group stage in the 2024–25 Ranji Trophy.
+It was also the second-highest successful fourth-innings run-chase in the history of the Ranji Trophy.